 They have three daughters: Princess of Orange Catharina-Amalia, Alexia, and Ariane.

 Silvia’s German dad, Walter Sommerlath, immigrated to Brazil in 1920.
-For the First Wold War had recently ended and unemployment rates were high in Germany.
-In Brazil he found a job at a steel company and married Brazilian landowner Alice Soares de Toledo (here is a picture of Queen Silvia with her parents).
+The First Wold War had recently ended and unemployment rates were high in Germany.

 Two years later Silvia moved to Sweden to be closer to her beloved.
 They announced their engagement in March of 1976 and married in June.
 Carl Gustav was king by then.

 3. Tatiana of Monaco.
 Colombian and Brazilian.

 Tatiana was born in New York (1983) and raised in Europe, where she attended The International School of Geneva.